-Dina Goldstein opened up Studio XX, her East Vancouver space, to Farmboy Fine Arts on a bittersweet occasion, t’s her last days in this studio before she relocates to a new space, to be known as The Bunker.
+Dina Goldstein opened up Studio XX, her East Vancouver space, to Farmboy Fine Arts on a bittersweet occasion, it’s her last days in this studio before she relocates to a new space, to be known as The Bunker.

 Naturally, the end of an era and a move across town have brought a small level of chaos to the space; fascinating odds and ends have surfaced from the moving preparations, odd props and pieces of costumes from photoshoots past.
-The studio is equal parts fascinating and welcoming; crisp, white walls, high ceilings and an abundance of natural light tower over an inspiration wall made up of personal mementos, art achievements, and aspirational clippings.
+The studio is equal parts fascinating and welcoming; crisp, white walls, high ceilings and an abundance of natural light tower over an inspiration wall made up of personal mementos, art achievements, and inspirational clippings.

 Goldstein and her team independently produce large-scale photographic human studies that break down the divide between reality and fantasy.
 Her work is stirring, thought-provoking and humorous.
 The level of detail and planning that goes into each artwork is evident, captivating the viewer.
 On display are various framed works from different series, Fallen Princesses, In the Dollhouse and Gods of Surburbia, along with a wall of characters from her early series titled Trackrecord.

 Curled up on the sofa, hard at work is studio dog, Taco.
 Amidst a spread of photography, we devour sweet treats and discuss, among other things, Goldstein’s successful career and the changing face of Vancouver.
 We also were privileged to a sneak preview of her much anticipated new series Modern Girl to be debuted and exhibited in Paris.